 I'm Jayne, a digital artist, music promoter and childhood cancer awareness advocate in South Wales.

-I have always been creative and as a child was always making things.
-My parents house contains various framed artworks of mine such as a Japanese garden that I drew then cut out and pasted the pieces onto a black background and a pressed flower arrangment.
+I have always been creative and as a child was always making things and my parents house still contains various framed artworks of mine.
 As an adult I enjoyed doing charcoal portraits but, due to pain/finger numbness caused by my osteoarthritis, holding the charcoal sticks for any length of time has become more and more uncomfortable.

 When digital art came into my life it meant that I could still be creative but without as much physical discomfort as I use my laptop and mouse to do my art.
 With my various health issues my art gives me a positive focus, and with digital art my imagination knows no bounds.

 I've always also loved fantasy/escapism/the supernatural and that love shows in my artwork which predominantly features vampires, witches, mermaids and fairies.
-My other love, music (I learned to read and write music, and play the piano, at age 6), also plays a part in my artwork and there are often guitars, a piano and musical notes included.
+My other love, music (I learned to read and write music, and play the piano, at age 6), also plays a part in my artwork and there are often guitars, pianos and musical notes included.

-Apart from doing my art, I run one of the largest independent music showcase websites in Wales (Paradiddles Plectrums and Posers) If you search 'unsigned guitar bands' on Google, PP&P comes out top of the results out of 2+m ... so not too shabby for an independently run website with no sponsors or adverts.
+Apart from doing my art, I run one of the largest (possibly the largest) independent music showcase websites in Wales (Paradiddles Plectrums and Posers) If you search 'unsigned guitar bands' on Google, PP&P comes out top of the results and it comes out on the first page of results with the less specific search 'unsigned bands' ... so not too shabby for an independently run website with no sponsors or adverts.
 PP&P is a labour of love and I make no money from it.
-I did also work as a radio plugger/music promoter for a couple of years and had artists played on stations all over the world as well as BBC Radio and a national daytime UK television show to an audience of around 1.6 million (that was a huge thrill for me and the artist).